nasrulfuad/nasrulfuad.github.io/content/posts/linux/18-things-i-do-after-install-elementary.md

 ---
-title: 18 Things I Do After Install Elementary
+title: "18 Things I Do After Install Elementary"
-summary: "In this article is not about how you setup your Operating System, but it's about how I setup my operating system as a software engineer, so after you read this article I hope you have a reference to setup your own"
+summary: "In this article I will show you how I setup my Operating System for development as Software Engineer"
 date: 2021-11-10
 weight: 1
 categories: ["tutorial", "elementary", "linux"]